Nvidia becomes the most valuable company in the world by 2024

 The AI craze is in full swing as Nvidia is now the world’s largest company by market capitalisation.
 With a market cap of 1T4T3.52 trillion, Nvidia has effectively overtaken Apple for the second time this year.

 This news follows gains in the stock market, with Nvidia shares up 2.72% this morning.
-All the major leaders had a positive start to the day, but a 0.64% surge was not enough for Apple to weather the green storm.
-Nvidia now ranks as the world’s largest company by market capitalization, but will it be able to defend its position?
+All of the major leaders had a positive start to the day, but a rise of 0.64% was not enough to push the stock higher.
+Apple weathered the green storm.
+Nvidia now ranks as the world's largest company by market capitalization, but can it defend its position?
 If so, for how long?

-A deeper dive into Nvidia’s stock shows that just a year ago, its market cap was hovering around $1.1 trillion, giving us a $2.1 trillion increase in share price in just 365 days.
-This growth is truly unprecedented, much of which can be attributed to Nvidia’s forays into the AI market as the chipmaker’s accelerators continue to fuel the hype train.
-Earnings for Q2 2024 show that Nvidia’s revenue grew by $1.4 trillion QoQ, reaching $1.0 trillion in datacenters, while in gaming it was a modest $1.1 trillion at $2.5 trillion.
+A deeper analysis of the actions of Nvidia shows that just a year ago, its market cap was around $1.1 trillion, giving us a 214% increase in share price in just 365 days.
+This growth is truly unprecedented, much of which can be attributed to the incursions of Nvidia in the AI market as the chipmaker's accelerators continue to fuel the hype train.
+Q2 2024 earnings show Nvidia's revenue grew by 1411Q3Q qoq, reaching 1411Q4Q10.3 billion in data centers, while in games was a modest 11% with $2.5 billion.

 Nvidia market cap